qlik-oss/gopherciser/docs/settingup.md

 #### ThinkTime constant

-This would simulate a think time of 5 seconds.
+This simulates a think time of 5 seconds.

 ```json
 {